maxhoffmann/old-maximilianhoffmann.com/article/building-ios-web-apps/_building-ios-web-apps.md

 ### Zooming and Viewports

 On websites users may pinch to zoom at anytime anywhere, but this shouldn’t be possible for web apps in most cases.
-This meta tag disables zooming with gestures and sets the viewport to its ”default” value:
+This meta tag disables zooming with gestures and sets the viewport to its “default” value:

 <pre class="language-markup"><code>&lt;meta name=&quot;viewport&quot; content=&quot;user-scalable=no, initial-scale=1&quot;&gt;</code></pre>